Fission chambers for in-core use

 • Current mode is used to measure the mean of the direct current from the detector.

-Fission chambers are filled with the appropriate gas for both high-temperature or fast response and are extremely radiation resistant.
+Fission chambers are filled with the appropriate gas for both high-temperature operation and fast response and are extremely radiation resistant.

 Depending on the type of fission chamber required, a BNC or HN connector can be mounted on the integrated mineral insulated cable designed specifically for the detector.

-Fission chambers for in-core use are designed to be movable inside the reactor core during operation.
+Fission chambers for in-core use may be designed to be movable inside the reactor core during operation.
 In research environments, our 1.5 mm external diameter subminiature chambers allow measurements close to the physical phenomenon.

 Custom fission chambers for in-core use